Tacoma, Washington: Government

+At the federal level, Tacoma is part of two congressional districts.
+The western and northern portions of the city are part of the 6th District, represented by Emily Randall.
+The eastern portion is in the 10th District, represented by former Tacoma mayor Marilyn Strickland.

 Education

-The school district for the majority of Tacoma is Tacoma Public Schools.
+The majority of Tacoma is within the boundaries of Tacoma Public Schools.
 The district contains 36 elementary schools, eleven middle schools, and 10 high schools, including three non-traditional high schools (SAMi, SOTA, and iDEA) and two alternative high schools (Oakland and Willie Stewart Academy).
 Tacoma is also home to three charter public schools: SOAR Academy (elementary), Green Dot Destiny (middle) and Summit Olympus (high) school.

 Henry Foss High School operates an International Baccalaureate program.
 Sheridan Elementary School operated three foreign-language immersion programs (Spanish, French, and Japanese).
 Mount Tahoma High School opened a new building in South Tacoma in the fall of 2004.
 Stadium High School and Wilson High School were remodeled/refurbished and reopened in September 2006.

-Tacoma School of the Arts, opened in 2001 in downtown Tacoma, is an arts-focused high school that serves as a national model for educational innovation.
-SOTA is a public school, part of the Tacoma Public Schools, and is one of the nation's first schools to implement standards-based instruction, influencing the design of many schools in the nation.
-SOTA is in multiple venues around Downtown Tacoma and uses Community Museums and Universities for instructional space.
+Tacoma School of the Arts, opened in 2001 in downtown Tacoma, is a public arts-focused high school and is one of the nation's first schools to implement standards-based instruction.
 In 2009, SOTA's staff expanded to a second, STEM-based high school located in Point Defiance Park, the Science and Math Institute (SAMI).
 In 2017, the school district opened a third non-traditional high school in the same vein as SAMI and SOTA, called iDEA (Industrial Design, Engineering, and Art) in south Tacoma.
-SAMI and SOTA are the only schools in Tacoma to offer University of Washington in the Classroom college credit options from the University of Washington.

 Lincoln High School reopened in the fall of 2007 after a $75 million renovation and expansion.

-Other school districts with territory covering parts of Tacoma are: Clover Park School District, Fife Public Schools, Franklin Pierce School District, and University Place School District.
+Other school districts with territory covering parts of Tacoma are Clover Park School District, Fife Public Schools, Franklin Pierce School District, and University Place School District.
 The area also has numerous private schools, including Evergreen Lutheran High School, the Annie Wright Schools, Bellarmine Preparatory School, Life Christian Academy, Charles Wright Academy, Covenant High School, and Parkland Lutheran School.

 Tacoma's institutions of higher learning include the University of Puget Sound, Tacoma Community College, City University of Seattle-Tacoma, Bates Technical College, Corban University School of Ministry/Tacoma Campus, as well as satellite campuses of The Evergreen State College and the University of Washington.
 Pacific Lutheran University is in Parkland, just south of the city; nearby Lakewood is the home of Clover Park Technical College and Pierce College.